HayoVanLoon/metadataemu/README.md

 * The GCP instance metadata runs in a private network.
 This server might not.
 Hence an apiKey query parameter must be added in calls to this server.
 It is printed to the console on server start-up and refreshes on server restart.
-* The provided identity token does not limit the audience (yet).
+* When no service account is set and no audience is added, the users default identity token is used and the audience is not limited.
 Never, ever send this token to an untrusted source or over an untrusted medium.